 - Audio visual system on standby.
 Low power consumption, so does not cost much per day, but 365 days a year it adds up.
 Standby consumption is not adding useful value, so a real no-brainer target for this project!

 The above examples are just that to illustrate the point on the balance between useful function, power and time - they may not necessarily apply to your household!

 I strongly recommend you purchase a plug-in power meter device.
 There are loads on Ebay and Amazon at £15 or less or around £18 at Screwfix.
 You plug these between your device and the plug socket.
 They tell you how much power that device is using.
 If you read the instructions you can also set them to measure how much energy (=power x time) that the device uses a over a day, week etc. (useful for things with variable power consumption like fridges, dishwashers etc).

 Armed with this device, get measuring!
 My advice is to measure things that are permanently plugged in.
 Typically we want to find “vampire” devices that are costing you 24 x 7 x 365.
-As a rule of thumb, at Oct 2022 prices, the cost to you is £3 per watt per year.
+As a rule of thumb, at Oct 2022 prices, the cost to you is £3 per watt per year for devices that are powered 24x7.
 So, for example a 20watt Broadband/WiFi router is costing £60 per year.